datalad/blog/content/posts/navidrome/index.md

 export this information in a way that enables aggregation, and storage within the music repo...

+The relatively little information that is uniquely in Navidrome's internal data structures also implies a rather small potential for any vendor lock-in.
+If I want to, or need to stop using Navidrome, I just could with little impact.

 What remains worrisome is that there are very few places left that allow buying digital music -- I might need to get a CD drive again.